 - To remove seeds from berries before blending your smoothie, force the pulp of fresh or defrosted raspberries and blackberries through a fine mesh sieve by pressing them with the back of a spoon so the pulp runs into a bowl placed under the sieve.
-Or, you can use a fancy berry press.
+Or, you can use a food mill.

 - If you prefer to de-seed your smoothie after blending everything, pour the smoothie through a fine sieve into a pitcher or glass.

 Cherries taste fantastic in smoothies, but don’t forget to remove the pits!
 Here’s how to do that:

 The list of fruits and veggies you can use in smoothies is extensive, but here are a few possibilities: